wshayes/damsso/docs/architecture.md

 7. Extracts user attributes
 8. Creates/updates User and TenantUser records
 9. Logs user in and sets tenant context

+### Tenant-Specific Signup
+1. User visits `/tenants/signup/<token>/`
+2. System validates token and stores in session
+3. User is redirected to signup page
+4. After signup, `MultiTenantAccountAdapter.save_user()` creates TenantUser membership
+5. User is logged in and redirected to tenant dashboard

 ## Multi-Tenant Isolation